anp-scp/django-to-rest/docs/full_guide/adding_methods.md

 !!!
 Note

-    The name of this class needs to be passed to the decorator in `models.py`.
+    The name of this class has to be passed to the decorator in `models.py`.

 Similarly, any method can be added to the view set.